 Although modern homes are built with better heat insulation, they are far from being healthy and comfortable.
 There is no mandatory energy modelling, there is no mandatory air tightness tests or indoor air quality tests, energy performance or predicting comfort levels, and generally, they are under ventilated.

-Modern homes are increasingly becoming more air tight and under ventilated, therefore mould and mildew in Australian homes is a silent epidemic, and much more dangerous than what we think.
+Modern homes are increasingly becoming more air tight and under ventilated, therefore mould and mildew in Australian homes are a silent epidemic, and much more dangerous than what we think.

 Our homes need regular changes of air to keep them healthy.
 Baths and showers, doing the dishes, clothes washing machines, drying clothes indoors, and even breathing produces astonishing amounts of water.
 A typical family will produce 10–15 litres of moisture each day.